michael-horansky/multipendulum/simulation/MANUAL.md

 ## Saving and loading data and using dataset names

-The data can be saved by calling the _analyzer_'s method save_resonance_analysis_data, which takes 1 argument:
+The data can be saved by calling the _analyzer_'s method save_resonance_analysis_data, which takes 0 arguments.

-1. dataset_name (string) [optional]: The prefix added to every filename before the pendulum's name, separated by an underscore.
 This method creates a .csv file _for every pendulum_ in a 'data' subfolder, with the following naming convention: '/data/[dataset_name]\_[pendulum_name].csv', and stores the aggregate data from _pendulum_resonance_analysis_data_ inside.
 If _dataset_name_ is unspecified, it will be omitted from the naming convention, so the filenames would be '/data/[pendulum_name].csv'.

-This data can be loaded in any of the future runs of the program by calling the method load_resonance_analysis_data, which takes 2 arguments:
+This data can be loaded in any of the future runs of the program by calling the method load_resonance_analysis_data, which takes 1 argument:

-1. dataset_name (string) [optional]: The prefix added to every filename before the pendulum's name, separated by an underscore.
-In general, this should match the _dataset_name_ used to save the data you want to load.
-2. analyze_self (bool) [optional]: Whether the program should find resonant frequencies of the loaded data.
+1. analyze_self (bool) [optional]: Whether the program should find resonant frequencies of the loaded data.
 True by default.

 This method should be called **instead of _driving_frequency_analysis_**, and is a direct equivalent of it.
+The filenames which are loaded are specified by the value of _dataset_name_ of the _analyzer_.

 ## Plotting data